About breath-holding spells

 - are frightened or upset

-- have had a minor accident and have gone into shock.
+- have had a minor accident and gone into shock.

 Children cry, then catch their breath and ‘hold’ it without breathing.
 They don’t do it on purpose – even if it looks like they’re holding their breath as part of an extreme tantrum.

-Breath-holding spells usually end within 30-60 seconds, when children catch their breath and start to cry or scream.
+Breath-holding spells usually end within 30-60 seconds, when children stop holding their breath and start to cry or scream.
 In some cases, children hold their breath until they lose consciousness.
 When this happens, the body automatically kick-starts breathing again.

 Breath-holding spells can happen as often as several times a day or as rarely as once a year.

-Children as young as six months can have breath-holding spells, but breath-holding is most common in children aged 1-2 years.
-Around 90% of children stop doing it by the time they’re six years old.
+Children as young as 6 months can have breath-holding spells, but breath-holding is most common in children aged 1-2 years.
+Most children stop doing it by the time they’re 6 years old.

 What to do during breath-holding spells

-Follow these tips to help children through breath-holding spells:
+Follow these tips to help your child through a breath-holding spell:

 - Stay calm.
 The spell is likely to pass within a minute.

-- Lay your child on his side and watch over him until the spell ends.
+- Lay your child on their side and watch over them until the spell ends.

 - Don’t put anything in your child’s mouth, not even your fingers to clear the airway.
-If your child starts having jerky movements, you can hold her head, arms or legs to prevent injury or move away items that could hurt her.
+If your child starts having jerky movements, you can hold their head, arms or legs to prevent injury or move away items that could hurt them.

 - Don’t shake your baby or child.
 This won’t stop the breath-holding and can cause injuries.

-- Reassure other children or adults present that it’s a harmless spell and will pass soon.
+- If other children or adults are present, reassure them that it’s a harmless spell and will pass soon.

 - Sometimes children might fall and hurt themselves during the spell.
-If you think this has happened, it’s best to check with a doctor.
+If you think this has happened, it’s best to have a doctor check your child.

 When to see a doctor about breath-holding

 You should consult a doctor about breath-holding if your child:

 - is younger than 6 months

 - looks confused or drowsy after breath-holding

-- has shaking and stiffness lasting for longer than a minute, and takes a while to recover – this might not be simple breath-holding.
+- has shaking and stiffness that lasts for longer than a minute and takes a while to recover from.

 You can’t prevent breath-holding, but you might be able to prevent the events leading up to breath-holding: